Tag Archives: Partner News

 2. Optimize data transfer protocols: Choose efficient data transfer protocols that minimize the amount of data transmitted.
 For example, consider using compression or delta encoding techniques to reduce the size of transferred files.
 Compressing data before transfer can reduce the volume of data sent over the network, leading to lower egress costs.
 However, the effectiveness of compression depends on the nature of the data.

-3. Utilize integrated cloud providers: Some cloud providers offer free data transfer with a range of other cloud partners.
-(Hint: that’s what we do here at Backblaze!)
+3. Utilize cloud providers that focus on interoperability: Some cloud providers offer free data transfer with a range of other cloud partners.

 The bottom line: the high egress fees charged by hyperscalers like AWS, Google, and Microsoft are a direct impediment to a multi-cloud future driven by customer choice and industry need.
 And, a multi-cloud future is something we believe in.
 So go forth and build the multi-cloud future of your dreams, and leave worries about high egress fees in the past.